cadamsdotcom/ai-for-lawyers-resources/README.md

 # 1. Intake & Lead-qualification Chatbot

 ## What it is:
-An AI chat which you can send prospects to in order to supply all details required to qualify them as a lead and potentially, start working with them.
+More freeform client-intake tool.
+ChatGPT asks prospects for the details you require, which is shared with you.
+Each prospect can be qualified as a lead so potentially, you can start working with them.

+You see all chat between ChatGPT and the prospect.

 ## Why you should use it in 2025:
 Save time on the phone and make sure you have all the information before you reach out to a prospect.
-Scores
+Score leads according to criteria you define.

 ![Architecture Diagram For This Tool](Figure%201.png)